avast/rabbitmq-scala-client/README.md

 ```
 Check [reference.conf](core/src/main/resources/reference.conf) for all options or see [application.conf in tests](core/src/test/resources/application.conf).

-### MultiTypeConsumer
+### MultiFormatConsumer

-There is quite often you receive a single type of message but you want to receive it already decoded or even to support multiple formats of
+Quite often you receive a single type of message but you want to receive it already decoded or even to support multiple formats of
 the message.
 This is where `MultiTypeConsumer` could be used.

 Modules [extras-circe](extras-circe/README.md) and [extras-cactus](extras-cactus/README.md) provide support for JSON and GPB conversion.
 They